Wasp Lifespan: How Long Do Wasps Live?

 The Average Wasp Life Cycle

-We’ve taken a look at the answer to the question, “how long do wasps live?”, but what is their lifecycle like?
+We’ve taken a look at the answer to the question, “How long do wasps live?”, but what is their lifecycle like?
 Like most other insects, the wasp goes through the same distinct life cycle stages.
-Wasps have four stages in their life cycle:
+Wasps have four stages in their life cycle.

-The Queen Lays Egg
+The Queen Lays Eggs

 Great black wasp close-up